bsu-cs222s3-fall25-smalviya/Project1-lucas.workman-mason.parker/README.md

 These classes use exceptions to check for ints and the proper input exceptions, like 1 or 0 for exit/ get page data GetJsonData is the class inside main that will get our data based on the scanner subject

+## GUI

+Gui class uses JavaFX to mount the UI.
+We used a Vbox for the root and a pane to properly space out elements.
+The input box is there to take input to search for the website, the main counterpart is a scanner object Theres a button beside it, when clicked it will send the web request based on the input box text using the onsearch function and passing the action event
+If a page isn't found, redirect to the new page found.
+It will loop through to get the revisions, format them, and add them to the output label It starts by getting the title and ID of the page so theyre at the top before the revisions

+##  Launcher

+Launcher serves as the entry point for the gui, it will run Application launch on the gui class

 ## Test Cases